daniilmii/UlystaTest/README.md

 The redesigned algorithm parses each digit separately.
 1) We reach the whitespace in the first of 4 lines
 2) At the same index, we look at the characters in 3 other lines,
-     - If there is a whitespace everywhere, then we select substrings by this index remove trailing spaces
+    - If there is a space character everywhere, then we select substrings by this index remove trailing spaces

-Thus, we get a substring by which we can determine what kind of digit we have
+    - If somewhere it is not a whitespace yet, then move the index further so that in each line at this index there is a whitespace symbol Thus, we get a substring by which we can determine what kind of digit we have